Pixel Perfect Web Development: 5 Essential Steps

 5. Test the result with the PerfectPixel plugin

-In this article, we go through each of these steps.
+In the following parts of the article, we go through each of these steps.
 The first three steps are covered in the first section on how to prepare the web designs correctly, and the last two are covered in the section on how to develop for pixel perfection.

 Preparing pixel perfect web designs